Jack Perry: FTW Champion and suspension (2023–2024)

 On June 25, at Forbidden Door, Perry faced Sanada for the IWGP World Heavyweight Championship in which he lost.
 After the match, Perry attacked Hook, turning heel as well as dropping the Jungle Boy persona and only going by his real name.
 On July 19 at Dynamite: Blood & Guts, Perry defeated Hook for the FTW Championship, claiming both his first singles title and Hook's undefeated streak, becoming the first man to defeat Hook since he began his career in 2021.
 At All In Zero Hour on August 27, Perry was defeated by Hook, losing the FTW Championship and ending his reign at 39 days.
 During the match, Perry knocked on the windshield of a car and said "You know what this is right here?
 Real glass!
 Go cry me a river." into the camera.
 This was allegedly a response to CM Punk leaking a story about Punk refusing to allow Perry to use real glass for a spot in a planned segment for Perry for an episode of Collision.
 After the match, Perry and Punk got into a legitimate altercation right before Punk's match which had to be broken up by Punk's opponent, Samoa Joe.
 A week later, AEW owner Tony Khan terminated Punk's contract and suspended Perry indefinitely.
 Footage of the altercation was shown on the April 10, 2024 episode of Dynamite.
-In kayfabe, it was presented by The Young Bucks to further their feud with FTR (Cash Wheeler and Dax Harwood)—who are real-life friends with Punk—prior to their match at Dynasty on April 21, stating the altercation was the reason they lost their match to FTR at All In and conspired that FTR were the masterminds behind the incident, while also siding with Perry.
+Later, footage of the incident was presented by The Young Bucks to further their feud with FTR (Cash Wheeler and Dax Harwood)—who are real-life friends with Punk—prior to their match at Dynasty on April 21.
+The Young Bucks stated the altercation was the reason they lost their match to FTR at All In and that FTR were the masterminds behind the incident, verbalizing their support for Perry.